mattpetersen/mattpetersen.github.io/_posts/2017-06-17-are-lefties-really-smarter.md

 The justification for the finding was that hand function is
 > "a manifestation of brain function and is therefore related to cognition."

 This is so broad a statement as to be meaningless.
 Every action is a manifestation of brain function.
-Is a manifestation of brian function necessarily related to cognition?
+Is a manifestation of brain function necessarily related to cognition?
 Is cognition necessarily related to intelligence?
 We have a lot of bridges to build here.

 ### 3 - False assumptions

 While it is true that [lefties have more connections between brain hemispheres](http://science.sciencemag.org/content/229/4714/665.long), a property known as _lateralization_, there is actually [no significant link between lateralization and brain function](http://www.pnas.org/content/110/36/E3435.full.pdf).
 This may seem counterintuitive, because [labotomized patients lose 9.2 to 17 points of IQ](https://en.wikipedia.org/wiki/Talk%3ALobotomy#IQ_drop).
-These facts together point to diminishing returns of lateralization beyond a certain threshhold.
+These facts together point to diminishing returns of lateralization beyond a certain threshold.
 Our default assumption should be that there's no IQ benefit from the increased lateralization found in lefties, since we're comparing against regular people not lobotomized patients.

 ### 4 - Mixed effect direction